concert/rage/README.md

 - Different sections of the audio flow graph to run at different period sizes (e.g. prerecorded segments run in large periods whilst live audio processing runs with lower latency).
-- Arbitrarily placed bounces (since a persistance element can be put anywhere, even half way through what would traditionally be a "plugin rack").
 - Automatic static analysis and testing (especially of elements), since the functions that should be RT safe are explicitly known and the parameters are introspectable and some sane output invariants can be chosen allowing some